-The Financial Industry Regulatory Authority (FINRA) recently announced that in separate enforcement actions, it has permanently barred two stock brokers for running multi-million-dollar Ponzi schemes that victimized a wide range of investors — including elderly individuals, mentally and physically impaired individuals, church members and even family friends.
+The Financial Industry Regulatory Authority (FINRA) recently announced that in separate enforcement actions, it has permanently barred two stock brokers, Oren Sullivan & William Spencer, for running multi-million-dollar Ponzi schemes that victimized a wide range of investors — including elderly individuals, and physically impaired individuals, church members and even family friends.

 In total, Sullivan obtained approximately $3.7 million pursuant to his scheme and owed approximately $2.2 million at the time he was caught.
 NYLife has reimbursed the $2.2 million to the affected customers.

 Sullivan’s scheme came to light when one customer and her daughter discovered that he had misappropriated $10,000 given to him for the purchase of variable annuities for the benefit of her great-grandchildren.
 Instead of investing the money as promised, Sullivan used the funds to pay for his son’s wedding.

 Over a period of approximately three years, the customer had never received a statement showing the purchase or the investment performance of the variable annuities despite numerous requests.
 Ultimately, the customer and her daughter visited Sullivan at his office and demanded to see the statements.